Sales: Avoid Elephants at Your Peril

 “Can I just check that property is on a separate deed" I enquired, "I wouldn’t want to drive the price up for anyone else if we find out this is not the case".

-"There is no cause for concern.
+The agent reassured me "There is no cause for concern.
 I am sure this is all fine.
 We can’t check though until your offer is accepted".

 You can imagine what happened next.

-We proceeded in good faith then found out that no, it wasn’t on a separate deed and in fact it was going to take months for that chain-free-easy-sale!
+We proceeded in good faith and then found out that no, it wasn’t on a separate deed and in fact it was going to take months for that chain-free-easy-sale!

 Avoid Elephants at Your Peril